nilsredeker/nilsredeker.github.io/01research.md

 **Trade, Labor Market Institutions and the Decline of Labor Shares**  [ [ PDF ]]({{ site.url }}/assets/Redeker_WaivingWages.pdf)

-The fall of labor's share of GDP in many advanced economies is increasingly gaining attention as a key driver of economic inequality and macroeconomic imbalances.
-While there is a growing literature on the causes of this trend, we still know little about what drives variation in wage share developments across countries.
-I argue that domestic institutions play an important role.
-The more coordinated labor market institutions are, the larger the incentives and capabilities of employees to respond to mounting price pressure by curbing their wage demands.
-As a result, globalization leads to a more rapid decline of labor shares in coordinated market economies than in liberal market economies.
-I find robust evidence in line with this argument using microlevel data on publicly listed firms in the European Union and exploiting exogenous variation in trade liberalization.
-These findings have important implications for our understanding of the political economy of falling labor shares as well as the way in which domestic institutions mitigate globalization pressures.
+​​​​**Helping the Left Behind?
+Place-Based Policies and Regional Inequality** (with Valentin Lang and Daniel Bischof )
++ work in progress, ​draft available on request​

-The Political Effects of Local Economic Investment Policies: Evidence from a Natural Experiment (with Daniel Bischof, Guido Ropers & Moritz Marbach).
+**The Political Effects of Local Economic Investment Policies: Evidence from a Natural Experiment** (with Daniel Bischof, Guido Ropers & Moritz Marbach).
-+ [Abstract]

-Varieties of Corporate Finance - New Investors and Firm Behaviour (with Benjamin Braun  & Sebastian Kohl)
-+ [Abstract]
++ work in progress, ​draft available on request​

 [jekyll-organization]: https://github.com/jekyll